thekakamask/RealEstateManager/README.md

 ## ✅ **LAST MAJOR UPDATES (see [UPDATES.md](./UPDATES.md) for details)**

-   - 🧪 Refactored and expanded instrumented test coverage for the DAO layer (Photo, Property, POI, PropertyPoiCross, User) to align with the new DAO refactoring, including CRUD, soft/hard delete, and sync behavior validations.
+   - 🧪 Refactored and expanded unit test coverage for the Room repository layer (Photo, Property, POI, PropertyPoiCross, User) to align with the new repository refactoring, including CRUD, soft/hard delete, and sync behavior validations.

 ## ❌ **NEXT UPDATES**